strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 git push
 ```

-Please continue to the next section, [Deploy from GitHub](#deploy-from-github).

 ### Deploy from GitHub

-You will next deploy your Strapi project to your Droplet by `cloning it from GitHub`.
+You will next deploy your Strapi project to your Droplet by cloning it from GitHub.

-From your terminal, `logged in as your non-root user` to your Droplet:
+From your terminal, logged in as your **non-root** user to your Droplet:

 ```bash
 cd ~